tronfamily/Desktop-Wallet/README.md

 - unfreeze bandwidth / energy
 - unfreeze of provided bandwidth / energy
 - Votes of one or more Super Representatives
+- Reward Calculation for SR/C with activated reward distribution mechanism
 - show unwithdrawn rewards
 - collect rewards
 - Address Book Function